Author: Dr. Theo Notteboom

-- General site considerations such as drainage and filters, wave pressures on walls, scour protection, the risk for earthquakes, paving and surface water drainage, the chance of ice formation.
+- General site considerations such as drainage and filters, wave pressures on walls, scour protection, the risk of earthquakes, paving and surface water drainage, and the chance of ice formation.

-The possible failure or malfunction of a quay wall can be caused by the failure of the sheet pile wall, too much groundwater flow, not enough soil stability, or failure of the supporting points.
+The possible failure or malfunction of a quay wall can be caused by the failure of the sheet pile wall, too much groundwater flow, insufficient soil stability, or failure of the supporting points.

 Quay walls are typically equipped with quay wall fenders, ship mooring bollards, crane rails, cable gutters, and other technical features.

 Embedded retaining walls include sheet-pile walls and in-situ concrete pile walls.
 The latter are embedded retaining walls of in-situ concrete bored piles usually built on the existing ground or an artificial embankment, using either a contiguous or a secant pile system.
 This type of wall is generally most suitable for cohesive soils and weak rock and where heavy vertical loads are accommodated.
 They may also be built-in granular soils when a casing or support fluid is used during excavation.
 However, environmental issues connected with the use of support fluids or pumping of concrete in water-bearing soils need to be considered.
 A common method is the diaphragm wall, which consists of an embedded retaining wall in the form of in-situ concrete diaphragm walling.
 Diaphragm walls are used for high walls or where heavy vertical loads are imposed on the wall.

 Sheet pile walls are among the most commonly used types of quay walls used in port construction.
 They are widely used in the construction of container and bulk terminals, as well as for sea walls and reclamation projects where a fill is needed seaward of the existing shore and for marinas and other structures where deep water is needed directly to the shore.
 Different materials might be used for the sheep piles: